- Home

 | Nomad Score | 9/10 |

-Portugal consistently ranks in the top tier of European countries for internet speed and coverage.
-The country invested heavily in fiber-to-the-home (FTTH) infrastructure, and ANACOM (the national telecom regulator) reports that over 90% of Portuguese households have access to fiber broadband.
+Portugal invested heavily in fiber-to-the-home infrastructure.
+ANACOM (the telecom regulator) reports over 90% of households have fiber access.
 For a country of its size and price point, Portugal punches well above its weight on connectivity.

 Best eSIM Options for Portugal